-You can use an all-in-one permit for physical aspects' (Omgevingsvergunning) can be used instead of applying for several individual permits.
-Under the WABO Act (Wet Algemene Bepalingen Omgevingswet) it is possible to apply for permits via the same procedure.
-Do the online permit check (in Dutch) to assess the exact type of all-in-one permit you need for your specific activity.
+You can use an all-in-one opermit for physical aspects instead of applying for several individual permits.
+Under the General Provisions Act WABO (Wet Algemene Bepalingen Omgevingswet) it is possible to apply for permits via the same procedure.
+Do the online permit check (in Dutch) to assess if you need a permit and the exact type of all-in-one permit you need for your specific activity.

 How to apply for an all-in-one permit